tinganho/balanced-storage/README.md

     }
 }
 ```
-Did you spot what was causing the memory leak?
+As you can see we did a mistake.
+We unreferenced the sub view.
+And we expected it to be garbage collected.
+But instead we caused a memory leak.
+Did you spot in which line was causing a memory leak?
 It is on this line:
 ```typescript
 this.user.on('change:title', () => {
     this.showAlert(); // `this` is referencing view.
 So `this.user` is referencing `view`.
 });
 ```
+As the comment says, `this` is referencing view.
+So `this.user` is referencing `view`.
+Because the reference count haven't reached zero, the garbabge collector cannot garbage collect the sub view.

 ### Proposal